RJansenGomez/security-sdk/Readme.md

 #### Component/Functional tests
  There is a feature with works with testsContainers/ test Redis Server.
 At the end a server.

-    LoginMock class: provides a few methods that "mocks" a login and returns a JWT.
+    LoginMock class: provides a few methods that "mocks" a login and returns a JWT to be used in the Headers of the requests.
     They can be overloaded to accept rols, or whatever.
     - mockLogin
     - mockLoginExpiredJWT